AymanFahim21/AymanFahim21.github.io/index.md

 # Welcome to My Cybersecurity Portfolio

+# Welcome to My Cybersecurity Portfolio

 Hi, I'm **Ayman**, a current student at [John Jay College of Criminal Justice](https://www.jjay.cuny.edu/), pursuing a **B.S./M.S. in Computer Science and Information Security** through an **accelerated program**.
-My passion for cybersecurity stems from a personal experience with identity theft that sparked my interest in safeguarding digital information.
-I aim to leverage my knowledge to make systems safer for everyone.

-This site showcases the projects I’ve worked on as part of my academic journey and independent learning.
-From cryptographic implementations to penetration testing scripts, my projects highlight my growing expertise in the field of cybersecurity.
+I am passionate about cybersecurity and technology, with a focus on developing secure systems and solving complex problems.

+This portfolio highlights my growing expertise in computer science and cybersecurity.
+It will include projects demonstrating programming, cryptography, and network security skills.

 Feel free to explore, and don’t hesitate to reach out if you have any questions or collaboration ideas!